 Work Connect is a free Auckland based programme to help you get work ready for New Zealand’s job market.
-Work Connect offers a combination of group workshops and one-to-one coaching to help you job hunt, secure interviews and make a good impression with New Zealand employers.
+Work Connect is delivered by the Tertiary Education Commission (TEC) and offers a combination of group workshops and one-to-one coaching to help you job hunt, get interviews and make a good impression with New Zealand employers.

 To be eligible you need to hold a current residence visa, and have arrived in New Zealand with your partner.

 Migrant Action Trust (MAT) - provide a voluntary work experience programme.

 Auckland Regional Migrant Services (ARMS) - place migrants in volunteer positions to apply and enhance their skills in a Kiwi work environment.

 Pacific Business Trust - Assists Pacific Island business owners to take advantage of opportunities available.
 Helps with financial advice, networks, etc.